 Give a gift made of something real.
 It can be hard to avoid disposable packaging and single-use items these days—but plastic pollution is a gargantuan problem that is putting seabirds at risk (not to mention fish, whales, turtles, and the microscopic marine food web).
 Reusable gifts can become cherished keepsakes, so look for canvas tote bags, reusable coffee cups, bamboo straws, and products made of paper or wood rather than plastic.

 Help them go native.
 If there’s a gardener on your list, give them what they need to plant native species.
 Native plants do a better job of supporting our native bird species, and they harmonize with the native communities in nearby wild spaces.
-Habitat Network has lots of advice for stocking native gardens, including DIY gift ideas.
+Our bird-friendly home page has a handful of articles to help you select everything from seeds to native plants.

 Don’t just recycle, cycle.
 Biking is a great way to stay in shape, have fun on a birding outing, explore a neighborhood, and get to work, all without using a whiff of fossil fuels.
 Live in a hilly area? eBikes are becoming easier to find and have a much lighter footprint than taking a car.
 Bonus: no time spent looking for parking spots or trekking from parking lot to destination.